-Nevertheless, two retrieves in the first round and one in the second is the norm as it is a well tried and accepted formula.
+Nevertheless, two retrieves in the first round and one in the second is the norm and there needs to be a good reason for departing from it as it is a well tried and accepted formula.
 It is just as important later in the body of the Stake to continue consulting with the Keeper/Steward of the beat before commencing a round to make sure of his ability to produce enough game, and his willingness to shoot it.